Armored Heart: L'Odeur de l'Amour

 “It was just a fluke?”

 Mirabelle considered that for a moment, then gave her a mysterious smile and said “I’d be a terrible priestess if I told you it was dumb luck, wouldn’t I?”
 Lanri wasn’t sure what she should say to that.
 “The truth is, I don’t know.
-It’s not Lord Huin’s style to so blatantly lead his priests to where we’re needed, and I don’t know if any god led me here, let alone which one.
+It’s not Lord Hayer’s style to so blatantly lead his priests to where we’re needed, and I don’t know if any god led me here, let alone which one.
 But here I am, all the same.”

 “Well, whoever is responsible, I’m grateful,” Lanri said as she and Mirabelle shuffled a little closer to one of the roasting Paravians, slicing off a cut of meat each.
 “It’s really nice to see you again.”